slashtechno/PiStaticIP/README.md

 # PiStaticIP
 Python script that sets a static/reserved IP for Raspberry Pi
+**This was my first code repository on Github**

 ### To install:
 `wget -qO- https://raw.githubusercontent.com/slashtechno/PiStaticIP/main/install | bash`